oopsguy/m3u8/README.md

 ## Features

 - Download and parse M3U8（VOD）
+- Pass an auth cookie to the server
 - Retry on download TS failure
 - Parse Master playlist
 - Decrypt TS